 You only need a whisk and spatula to fold the raspberries at the end.

-- Whisk the wet ingredients together.
+2. The wet ingredients are whisked together.
 There's no need to beat.
-This is not the recipe to use the stand mixer.
-Images 1 and 2
+This is not the recipe to use the electric or stand mixer.

 Baking berry muffins